-Thank you for your emails of 15 February 2019 to myself and Ms Cunningham about your Thank you for your emails of 10 1 about your recent visit to Holyrood and your wish for climate change to be included within all levels of recent visit to Holyrood and your wish to the Scottish curriculum.
-You wrote very persuasively and I am impressed by the keen the Scottish curriculum. interest you are taking in the world around you.
+Thank you for your emails of 15 February 2019 to myself and Ms Cunningham about your Thank you for your emails of 10 restricting the change to be included within all levels of recent visit to Holyrood and your wish for climate change to be included within all levels of recent visit to Holyrood and your wish or persuasively and I am impressed by the keen the Scottish curriculum.
+You wrote very persuasively and I am impressed by the keen interest you are taking in the world around you.

-Scotland's curriculum, Curriculum for Excellence, has been designed to prepare our children and young people for learning, life and work in the modern world, allowing teachers to and young people for learning, all can are of interest to young learners like you.
+Scotland's curriculum, Curriculum for Excellence, has been designed to prepare our children and young people for learning, life and work in the modern world, allowing teachers to and young people for real-life issues that are of interest to young learners like you.
 It provides many exciting opportunities for pupils to learn about issues such as climate change, whether they are in primary school or secondary school.